ZoeSang/cdk-s3-website/README.md

 # CDK S3 Website Project

 This project uses AWS CDK with TypeScript to deploy a static website hosted on Amazon S3.
-It also includes a React-based console application.
+It also includes a React-based console application. test

 ## Project Overview